nik7273/digit-alip-controller/README.md

 Standalone ALIP 1-Step Controller
 ====================

-This is a standalone repository containing the ALIP 1-step controller for the Digit humanoid robot.
+This is a standalone repository containing the Angular Momentum Linear Inverted Pendulum (ALIP) 1-step controller and corresponding Python bindings for the Digit humanoid robot.
+This is based on Grant Gibson's [Digit C++ Controller](https://github.com/UMich-BipedLab/digit_locomotion_controller).

 ## Setup for quick working example
+This has been tested on Ubuntu 20 and Ubuntu 22.
 ```
 conda env create -f alip-env.yml
 mkdir build